opensbt/prescan-runner/README.md

 The current implemenation of this plugin has the following assumptions:

-- The scenario is parametrized using `input.json` file
+- The scenario is parametrized using `input.json` file.
-- A `ChangeModel.m` script is provided to update the `.pb` experiment file using the `input.json file`
+- A `ChangeModel.m` script is provided to update the `.pb` experiment file using the `input.json file`.
 - The simulink model contains blocks to write traces of actors of interest into `trace_online.csv`.
+- The prescan experiment has been compiled, i.e. simulation is triggered via running an executable.
 ### Before Running Experiment

 Execute the following steps before running experiments with OpenSBT: